-Even with the strategic use of state resources, home schooling takes hard work.
-But to go further, we need to ask an important question: who does the labor?
-Much of this work is hidden from view.
-Finding and organizing materials, teaching, charting progress, establishing and maintaining a 'proper' environment, the emotional labor of caring for as well as instructing children-all of this requires considerable effort.
-And most of it is done by women (Stevens 2001: 15).
+Even with the strategic use of state resources to assist their efforts, home schooling takes hard work.
+But to go further we need to ask an important question: Who does the labor?
+Much of this labor is hidden from view.
+Finding and organizing materials, teaching, charting progress, establishing and maintaining a "proper" environment, the emotional labor of caring for as well as instructing children-and the list goes on-all of this "teacher education as self teaching" requires considerable effort.
+And most of this effort is done by women (Stevens, 2001, p.
+15).

-Because home schooling is largely women's work, it combines an extraordinary amount of physical, cultural, and emotional labor-and this should not surprise us.
-As Stambach and David (2005) have powerfully argued, and as Andre-Bechely (2005) and Griffith and Smith (2005) have empirically demonstrated, assumptions about gender and the ways in which mothers as 'caretakers' are asked to take on issues such as educational choice, planning, and, in the case we are discussing here, actually doing the education itself underpin most of the realities surrounding education.
-Home schooling constitutes an intensification of women's work in the home, since it is added on to the already extensive household responsibilities that women have.
-This is especially the case within conservative religious homes in which men may be active but are seen as 'helpers' of their wives, who carry the primary responsibility within the domestic sphere.
+Because home schooling is largely women's work, it combines an extraordinary amount of physical, cultural, and emotional labor.
+This should not surprise us.
+As Stambach and David (2005) have powerfully argued, and as Andre-Bechely (2005) and Griffith and Smith (2005) have empirically demonstrated, assumptions about gender and about the ways in which mothers as "caretakers" are asked to take on such issues as educational choice, planning, and in the case we are discussing here actually doing the education itself underpin most of the realities surrounding education.
+But home schooling heightens this.
+It constitutes an intensification of women's work in the home, since it is added on to the already extensive responsibilities that women have within the home, and especially within conservative religious homes with their division of labor in which men may be active, but are seen as "helpers" of their wives who carry the primary responsibility within the domestic sphere.
 The demands of such intensified labor have consistently led women to engage in quite creative ways of dealing with their lives.
-New technologies, as labor-saving devices, have played key roles in such creative responses.
+New technologies, as labor saving devices, have played key roles in such creative responses (see Schwartz Cowan, 1983, Strasser, 1982).2

 This labor and the meanings attached to it by women themselves need to be situated into a much longer history and a much larger context.
 A number of people have argued that many women see rightist religious and social positions and the groups that support them as providing a non-threatening, familiar framework of discourse and practice that centers directly upon what they perceive to be issues of vital and personal concern: immorality, social disorder, crime, the family, and schools.
-Yet the feelings of personal connection are not sufficient.
-Rightist action in both the 'public' and the 'private' spheres (see Fraser 1989 regarding how these concepts themselves are fully implicated in the history of gendered realities, differential power, and struggles) empowers them as women.
-Depending on the context, they are positioned as "respectable, selfless agents of change deemed necessary, or as independent rebels" (Bacchetta and Power 2002a: 6).
+Yet, the feelings of personal connection are not sufficient.
+Rightist action in both the "public" and the "private" spheres (see Fraser, 1989, regarding how these concepts themselves are fully implicated in the history of gendered realities, differential power, and struggles), empowers them as women.
+Depending on the context, and unlike the teachers they reject in public schools, they are positioned as "respectable, selfless agents of change deemed necessary, or as independent rebels (Bacchetta & Power, 2002, p.
+6).

 Historically, right-wing women have consistently exalted the family.
-It is seen as a privileged site of women's self-realization and power, but one that is threatened by a host of internal and external 'Others'.
-For them, 'the' family is the pillar of society, the foundation of a society's security, order, and naturalized hierarchy that is given by God (Bacchetta and Power 2002a: 8).
+It is seen as a privileged site of women's self-realization and power, but one that is threatened by a host of internal and external "Others."
+It is "the" family that is the pillar of society, the foundation of a society's security, order, and naturalized hierarchy that is given by God (Bacchetta & Power, 2002, p.
+8).